Spiritual counseling is allowed in county, church services still aren’t; waiting for update next Tuesday to determine new orders

 Asked about opening up playgrounds, he replied, “The two concerns about playgrounds are transmission from surfaces, which are difficult to be wiped down between uses and the closeness of those who gather.
 These prohibitions may be looked at in the future.”

-Supervisors Can’t Authority to Override Health Officer
+Supervisors Don’t Have Authority to Override Health Officer

 “We were asked about the authority to override the county health officer,” Mitchoff stated.
 “We do not have the authority to override a health officer according to state law.
 We have repeatedly check with legal authorities.
 You can imagine that when there is a public health issue you don’t want politicians interfering with that.”